 I wasn't in love with her.
-I...
+I didn't even...
 Read more

 The pistol was cocked, ready to go.
 The young man stared down at the gun which was now locked and loaded, closing his eyes and taking several long breaths before looking over to where his older and more seasoned counterpart had been standing.

-"We're going to die, aren't we," the young man commented, the...
+"We're going to die, aren't we," the young man commented, the hand holding the...
 Read more

 It was the fall that surprised me the most.

 I had been running, running so hard so fast that, when I finally stopped behind the closed fire door, I could feel my lungs burning from the cold air filling them with each harsh breath that I took.
 Placing a hand against the cold metal door I leaned over and peered down the dirty stairwell,...
 Read more

 She stared down into the shallow pond from where she stood on the banks, and sighed.
 There was world just below the broken surface of the water, a world that she longed to understand.
 The lillypads floating on the surface seemed to hide their world from hers, but she knew better.
 The world below, it was alive and well.
 It was...
 Read more

 "Ugh," Shiloh said, rolling her eyes over the steaming cup of coffee that she had been holding for the last twenty minutes.

 Her boyfriend Micah looked across the table and couldn't help but let out a very quiet laugh.
 "What?" he asked, still laughing as he did.

 "Don't what me," she replied softly, shaking her head...
 Read more